bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 });
 ```

-The states can be described in terms of components:
+Then, we can describe the states in terms of components:

 ```js
 // Represents the `OrderPage` state: